Knectar/behat-ci/README.md

     - iPhone
 ```

 Note: by default, projects.yml, profiles.yml, bhqueue, and bhqueuelog are located in the behat-ci/ directory.
-If you wish to place them in a different location, use config.yml to specify their absolute paths.
+Trigger will look for profiles.yml and projects.yml to be set up in /etc/ or in the user's home directory.
+Otherwise the absolute paths to the files must be set in config.yml so the command knows where to look.

 ## Usage
 For details on the commands in the console, simply run